jdegand/make-parties-spring-backend/README.md

 - Added takesPlaceOn to Event Entity (stretch challenge in original MakeSchool tutorial)
 - Added timestamps as well but I did not use them in the frontend
 - Added validation after I had the frontend working with the backend
-- The tutorial did not feature validation
+- The tutorial did not feature any validation.
-- Kept the validation fairly minimal -  a few required properties and date validation for takesPlaceOn
+- I kept the validation fairly minimal -  a few required properties and date validation for takesPlaceOn.
 - In the entities, I used {entity}Id instead of just id.
 This can be annoying and debatable if this is a good practice or not.
-- Starting writing tests for the repository layer first then moved to the service layer.
+- Starting writing tests for the repository layer first then moved to the service layer and then finally the controller layer.
 - I am not sure if it is truly necessary to test methods that just use JPARepository methods - seems redundant - this project didn't use any custom queries.
 - However, the repository tests are easy to write.
-- Had trouble with using Optional and thenReturn together in the EventService Tests - the commented out code seems like it should work but maybe I missed something
+- Had trouble with using Optional and thenReturn together in the EventService Tests - the commented out code seems like it should work but maybe I missed something - problem may the return type of the function - ie Optional<Event> vs Event
 - You need to use assertAll() to handle void methods ie delete.
+- Not using response entities does create problems when testing error states in the controller layer because requests will fail without giving the appropriate status code.
+You have to write more checks to test routes versus stopping after isBadRequest() etc.

 ## Continued Development